Technology · Architecture Reference

 Give any LLM a mind.

 One SDK.
 Five integration patterns.
-The same Relationship Layer underneath whether you adopt it as a memory sidecar, a session runtime, a hosted agent, or a plugin in Hermes or OpenClaw.
+The same Mind Layer underneath whether you adopt it as a memory sidecar, a session runtime, a hosted agent, or a plugin in Hermes or OpenClaw.